ONSdigital/csvcubed/external-docs/docs/guides/configuration/columns/observations.md

 | 2021 | Cardiff  |    26 | Number of Arthur's Bakes |                  Count |
 | 2021 | Cardiff  |    18 |                  Revenue | GBP Sterling, Millions |

-For [standard shape](../../shape-data/standard-shape.md) data sets, where value, measure and unit details are contained in their own columns, the observation column can be configured as follows; note that this configuration applies to both single and multiple measure standard shape data sets:
+In this data set the value, measure and unit details are contained in their own columns, so the observation column can be configured as follows; note that this configuration applies to both single and multiple measure standard shape data sets:

 ```json
 { ...